ripper234/Breeze/README.markdown

 It will not be compatible with Netdraft protocol!
 We decided to break the compatibility in favor of building a web-based game.
 This way it will be playable without installing any client software.

+See our issue list on Google Code: http://code.google.com/p/mtg-breeze/issues/list